NoBlackBoxes/LastBlackBox/boxes/audio/_resources/lessons/Signal-Processing.md

 # Audio : Signal Processing
 One-dimensional (1D) signals are common in the world.
 They often arise as time series (a sequence of measurements made at a regular "sample rate").
 Here we will explore techniques to process a common 1D signal...**sound**.
-We will measure a sound's amplitude (volume), frequency content, and visualize the "spectrogram" of different spoken words (e.g. "Go" vs "Stop").
+We will both measure and generate different sounds.
+We will develop tools in Python to compare their amplitude (volume), frequency content, and visualize the "spectrogram" of different spoken words (e.g. "Go" vs "Stop").

 ## [Video]()